S&W Seed (NASDAQ:SANW) Coverage Initiated by Analysts at StockNews.com

-Research analysts at StockNews.com initiated coverage on shares of S&W Seed (NASDAQ:SANW – Get Free Report) in a research note issued to investors on Tuesday.
-The brokerage set a “sell” rating on the stock.
+StockNews.com started coverage on shares of S&W Seed (NASDAQ:SANW – Free Report) in a research note published on Wednesday.
+The firm issued a sell rating on the stock.

-Separately, Lake Street Capital boosted their price target on S&W Seed from $10.00 to $35.00 and gave the stock a “buy” rating in a research note on Tuesday, November 26th.

-S&W Seed (NASDAQ:SANW – Get Free Report) last released its quarterly earnings results on Thursday, February 13th.
-The company reported ($2.05) earnings per share (EPS) for the quarter.
-S&W Seed had a negative return on equity of 51.47% and a negative net margin of 76.30%.
-The firm had revenue of $5.08 million for the quarter.
+S&W Seed (NASDAQ:SANW – Get Free Report) last released its earnings results on Thursday, February 13th.
+The company reported ($2.05) earnings per share for the quarter.
+S&W Seed had a negative net margin of 76.30% and a negative return on equity of 51.47%.
+The company had revenue of $5.08 million during the quarter.

 S&W Seed Company Profile